DaoCloud/DaoCloud-docs/docs/en/docs/skoala/standard/sentinel.md

+---
+hide:
+  - toc
+---

 # Application access Sentinel specification

-In order to normally use [ Sentinel traffic management ](../plugins/sentinel.md) and view [ Sentinel data monitoring ](../monitor/components.md) provided by the DCE 5.0 micro-service engine, the application needs to be connected to the Sentinel console and certain specifications need to be met when the application parameters are passed.
+In order to normally use [Sentinel traffic management](../plugins/sentinel.md) and view [Sentinel data monitoring](../monitor/components.md) provided by the DCE 5.0 micro-service engine, the application needs to be connected to the Sentinel console and certain specifications need to be met when the application parameters are passed.

 ## project.name parameter

 The format of the project.name parameter should be: `{{nacos_namespace_id}}@@{{nacos_group}}@@{{appName}}`.

-** One thing to note is that **：
+**Note**：

 - When this specification is met, the Sentinel governance rules will be pushed to the configuration center under the configuration group in the corresponding namespace.

 - If this specification is not met, such as only `appName` or `{{nacos_group}}@@{{appName}}`, all governance rules are pushed to the `SENTINEL_GROUP` configuration center in the `public` namespace.

-- The first part `{{nacos_namespace_id}}` refers to ** ID ** of the Nacos namespace, not the name of the namespace.
+- The first part `{{nacos_namespace_id}}` refers to **ID** of the Nacos namespace, not the name of the namespace.

-- Nacos"s `public` namespace has an ID corresponding to the null character "".
+- Nacos `public` namespace has an ID corresponding to the null character "".

 - If you want to add applications to the `public` namespace, you must use an empty string, for example, `@@A@@appA`.

-!!! note

 ??? note "How to Get the Sentinel Console"